franciscomatos/Unbeatable-Tic-Tac-Toe/README.md

 pip install pipenv
 ```

-Now you will need is to install Flask.
-Besides Flask, you will also need to install marshmallow to handle serialization and deserialization of JSON objects.
+Now you will need to install Flask.
+You will also need to install marshmallow to handle serialization and deserialization of JSON objects.
 To install both dependencies, issue the following command in the backend directory:

 ```